-We are really pleased with its performance to-date.
-Here is a summary of how it is designed it and what we have observed so far.
+We have been really pleased with its performance to-date.
+Here is a summary of how it is designed and what we have observed so far.

 What is Annualized Geosolar?